rach7777/monax-may/erisindustries.com_landingpage.md

 ...**the DeCerver**, the world’s first decentralised application server.

+Using **blockchain** [LINK TO GLOSSARY] technology similar to that of Bitcoin protocol and its many imitators and a system of **smart contracts** [LINK TO GLOSSARY], the Eris Industries stack allows the creation of web applications that can be safely, securely, and reliably deployed on the public internet at a substantially reduced cost when compared to existing dedicated server or cloud-based solutions.

+Such applications are known as 'distributed applications,' or **Dapps** [LINK TO GLOSSARY].

 #WHY SHOULD I USE ERIS?

 Complex data-driven relationships between people and business require increasingly complex software design infrastructure.
 Today, Google-scale infrastructure is required to manage these relationships.
 Distributed infrastructure, however, can perform these tasks much more efficiently.